lianqiw/maos/docs/20_compile.md

 Linux.
 Please notice that the job scheduling and monitoring utilities are not included in the released binaries (the binaries may not be up to date).
 -->

-# Requirements
+# Compiling

+## Prerequisites

-- Posix compatatible platform: Linux, macOS, or WSL for windows.
+- Posix compatible platform: Linux, macOS, or WSL for windows.
 BSDs may work but are not actively verified.

-- C11 compliant compiler: GCC, Intel ICC, or clang, and make.
+- C11 compliant compiler (GCC, clang, or icx).
+- System utils: make, cmake, tar, bzip2, wget or curl
+- If compile from git repo, autotools (autoconf, automake, libtool) are needed.
 - FFTW version 3.
 Will download from MAOS site if not available in the system.

 - Optimized blas and lapack.
 Blas and lapack can usually be installed through